zzottel/feed2red/README.md

 Bugs
 ----

-If you encounter any bugs, please tell me at my Red Matrix channel zottel@red.zottel.net (this is NOT an email address!), file an issue at the repository at https://github.com/zzottel/feed2red or just fix them and create a pull request.
+If you encounter any bugs, please report them at the Red Matrix forum feed2red@red.zottel.net (this is NOT an email address!), file an issue at the repository at https://github.com/zzottel/feed2red or just fix them and create a pull request.